On Boundaries of $\varepsilon$-neighbourhoods of Planar Sets: Singularities, Global Structure, and Curvature: Classification of Boundary Points

 \end{proof}

-\section{Classification of Boundary Points}
+\chapter{Classification of Boundary Points}

-In this section we present a classification of the boundary points $x \in \partial E_\eps$ based on their local geometric and topological properties.
-Using the results obtained in Sections~\ref{Sec_Epsilon_Neighbourhoods} and~\ref{Sec_Local_Structure} above, we prove our first main result, Theorem~\ref{Thm_Main_1}, which states that the classification given in Definition~\ref{Def_classification_of_singularities} defines a partition of the boundary $\partial E_\eps$ into disjoint subsets.
+In this chapter we present a classification of the boundary points $x \in \partial E_\eps$ based on their local geometric and topological properties.
+Using the results obtained in Chapters~\ref{Sec_Epsilon_Neighbourhoods} and~\ref{Sec_Local_Structure} above, we prove our first main result, Theorem~\ref{Thm_Main_1}, which states that the classification given in Definition~\ref{Def_classification_of_singularities} defines a partition of the boundary $\partial E_\eps$ into disjoint subsets.

 The geometric aspect of the classification scheme relies on the orientation of the extremal contributors $y \in \Cext{x}$ at each boundary point $x \in \partial E_\eps$.
 In the planar case, there are essentially three different ways this orientation can be realised, depicted schematically in Figure~\ref{Figure_Three_Basic_Cases} below.
-The defining property $y_1 - x = -(y_2 - x)$ for the extremal contributors $y_1, y_2 \in \Cext{x}$ in case (c) can be equivalently expressed by $\big\langle (y_1 - x)/\eps, (y_2 - x)/\eps \big \rangle = -1$, and we will make use of both formulations in what follows.
+The defining property $y_1 - x = -(y_2 - x)$ for the extremal contributors $y_1, y_2 \in \Cext{x}$ in case (c) can be equivalently expressed by $\big \langle (y_1 - x)/\eps, (y_2 - x)/\eps \big \rangle = -1$, and we will make use of both formulations in what follows.
+Significantly, it follows from~\eqref{Eq_Def_Critical_Points_Ferry} and~\cite[Lemma 4.2]{Fu_Tubular_neighborhoods} that $x \in \partial E_\eps$ is a critical point of the distance function $d_E$ if and only if it is of type ({ C}) in Figure~\ref{Figure_Three_Basic_Cases}.

-\subsection{Types of Singularities}
+\section{Types of Singularities}

-The classification of singularities is given in Definition~\ref{Def_classification_of_singularities} below.
-Schematic illustrations of the different types of singularities are given in Figure~\ref{Figure_Types_of_Singularities} in the Introduction.
-Recall that $U_r(x, v)$ denotes an open $x$-centered half-ball of radius $r$ oriented in the direction of $v \in S^1$ (see~\eqref{Def_oriented_half_ball}).
+Definition~\ref{Def_classification_of_singularities} below provides a classification of all possible boundary singularities into eight categories.
+For a schematic illustration of the different types of singularities, see Figure~\ref{Figure_Types_of_Singularities} in the Introduction.
+Recall that $U_r(x, v)$ denotes an open $x$-centered half-ball of radius $r$, oriented in the direction of $v \in S^1$, see~\eqref{Def_oriented_half_ball}.
 We denote by $\Sing$ the set of singularities on the boundary $\partial E_\eps$.

-\begin{definition}[\textbf{Types of singularities}] Let $E \subset \R^2$ be closed, let $x \in \Sing$ and let $\Xext{x} = \{\xi_1, \xi_2\}$ be the set of extremal outward directions, where we allow for the possibility $\xi_1 = \xi_2$.
+\begin{definition}[{Types of singularities}] Let $E \subset \R^2$ be closed, let $x \in \Sing$ and let $\Xext{x} = \{\xi_1, \xi_2\}$ be the set of extremal outward directions, where we allow for the possibility $\xi_1 = \xi_2$.
 We define the following eight types of singularities.